Cryosock/Voice_Recognition/README.md

 To control/test the simulation:
 1) Make sure you have python, java, processing and pocketsphinx installed.
-2) Open simulacao/simulacao/Simulacao.pde with processing and then run.
+2) Open file in simulacao/simulacao/Simulacao.pde with processing and then run/play it.
 3) Open terminal and run "python Cliente.py"
 4) Check Data/simulacao/Simulacao_Keyphrase.list to see the commands available to control the simulation